 Location: McLeod Conference Room, Bloomington Civic Plaza

-Agendas: Close at 2 pm on the preceding Wednesday
+Agendas: Close at noon on the preceding Wednesday

 - Meet informally with the appropriate City Staff.
 This will generally begin in the Planning Division, but may include other departments or divisions.
 At this meeting, potential applicants will outline their proposals, and staff will determine the proper approval procedure.

-- An informal review by the DRC will be scheduled at the applicant's convenience.
+- A pre-application review by the DRC will be scheduled at the applicant's convenience.
 Applicants should bring as much detail about their proposal as they have available, including written descriptions of the proposal, surveys, drawings, sketches, technical data, etc. Applicants are encouraged to submit as much information as possible at the time the informal review is requested so Committee members are familiar with the proposal.
-This informal review is required before an application for review by the Planning Commission can be accepted by the City.
+This pre-application review is required before an application for review by the Planning Commission can be accepted by the City.
 Applications submitted without this informal review may be rejected.

-- From the information provided by staff and the DRC, the applicant will prepare a complete application for submission.
+- From the information provided by staff and the pre-application review, the applicant will prepare a complete application for submission.

-- The DRC will review the application for compliance with the City's plans, policies, ordinances and provide direction at the informal review, and provide the Planning Commission and City Council with its recommendation.
+- The DRC will review the application for compliance with the City's plans, policies, ordinances and provide direction at the pre-application review, and provide the Planning Commission and City Council with its recommendation.

-- Some applications (for example, renewal of temporary permits, minor changes of occupancy that do not affect public systems or site conditions) may be processed without DRC formal review.
-After an informal review, the DRC may determine that no formal review is necessary.
+- Some applications (for example, renewal of temporary permits, minor changes of occupancy that do not affect public systems or site conditions) may be processed without DRC post-application review.
+After a pre-application review, the DRC may determine that no post-application review is necessary.